jianyz/CSE446-17sp-kmean/README.md

     python test.py

 Note: Please use Python 2.7 for the assignment and only modify the `kmean.py` file.
-This is the only file you will be graded on.
-Report your results and plot for Q2.4.1 - Q2.4.3 and your answers for Q2.4.4-Q2.4.6 in your written assignment.
+Your modified `kmean.py` will be tested on the original `test.py`.
+Please make sure your code compiles and behaves as expected with the original `test.py` file.
+Report your results and plot for Q2.4.1 - Q2.4.3 and your answers for Q2.4.4-Q2.4.6 along with your written assignment (problem 1) as a PDF file.

 ### The Data ###
 The data comes from a UN survey on people’s political priorities.
 We have aggregated the data across countries in the file [country.csv](http://courses.cs.washington.edu/courses/cse446/17sp/hw4/country.csv).
 Each row lists the relative importance for each priority (between 0 and 1).